CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Barracuda-intro.md

     ![](../images/image002.jpg)

-1. Click on **Next** from the bottom middle and follow the instructions to perform the lab.
+1. Click on **Next** from the bottom right and follow the instructions to perform the lab.